 "Hausfeld & Co expands with new recruits", Hausfeld & Co LLP, 26 September 2011.

-"In Search of Security - Is ATE still adequate as security for costs? - Litigation Funding Magazine, June 2018
+In Search of Security - Is ATE still adequate as security for costs? - Litigation Funding Magazine, 2018, co-authored with John McElroy

-“Plugging contribution holes for defendants and springing disclosure opportunities for claimants – the copper tubes cartel damages claim – Global Competition Law Review, January 2014, co-authored with Boris Bronfentrinker and Simon Latham
+Plugging contribution holes for defendants and springing disclosure opportunities for claimants – the copper tubes cartel damages claim – Global Competition Law Review, January 2014, co-authored with Boris Bronfentrinker and Simon Latham

-"European Private Enforcement: The Claimant’s Perspective - Competition Law Journal, The Private Competition Enforcement Review, 6th Edition, September 2013, co-authored with Lianne Craig
+European Private Enforcement: The Claimant’s Perspective - Competition Law Journal, The Private Competition Enforcement Review, 6th Edition, September 2013, co-authored with Lianne Craig

-"Private Enforcement and Collective Redress: a Claimant Perspective on the Proposed BIS reforms", David Lawne, Competition Law Journal, June 2013
+Private Enforcement and Collective Redress: a Claimant Perspective on the Proposed BIS reforms - Competition Law Journal, June 2013